Strech/sidekiq-prometheus-exporter/README.md

 sidekiq_dead_jobs                          gauge    The number of jobs being dead. sidekiq_queue_latency_seconds              gauge    The amount of seconds between oldest job being pushed
-                                                    to the queue and current time (labels: name). sidekiq_queue_enqueued_jobs                gauge    The number of enqueued jobs in the queue (labels: name).
+                                                    to the queue and current time (labels: name). sidekiq_queue_max_processing_time_seconds  gauge    The amount of seconds between oldest job of the queue being executed and current time. sidekiq_queue_enqueued_jobs                gauge    The number of enqueued jobs in the queue (labels: name).
 ```